 Just follow these amazing tips in crafting click-worthy titles:

 Use numbers or digits – when you use a number in your headlines, you instantly build credibility and authenticity.
 The human eyes are not only attracted to visuals but naturally drawn to the juxtaposition of numbers placed beside texts.
 Providing numbers for your titles also gives a clear picture of what they can expect from the content.
 For example, just look at the two headlines below and see which one you’re more eager to click on.

 - Top SEO Blogs to Read in 2021

 - 27 Top SEO Blogs To Read in 2021

-- Useful – When you scroll through search result pages or social media news feed, you will click on the headlines that can help you.
-Something that is useful to you.
+- Useful – When you scroll through search result pages or social media news feeds, you will click on the headlines that can help you.
+Something useful to you.
 You need to provide the same impression for the people reading your title.
 The headline of your content should provide a specific solution to the problem your target audience searched for.
 You can implement it to how-to articles and list articles.

 - Unique – People like something different and unique.
 When you search for a specific topic on Google, you’ll get results on the same topic.
 But, what makes you choose one over the other results?
 The uniqueness in the headline which stands out often gets clicked.
 Unusual yet creative headlines tend to get more attention which results in clicks.

 - Ultra-specific – Being ultra-specific with your headline creates a different perspective from users about your content.
 Rather than providing random or broad headlines, it is better to be specific as it provides a clear indication of what people can expect from your content.